AaronShepp/AlphaPlot/README.md

 NEIGHBOR_TOLERANCE decides the allowable range of cases across species pair permutations for a given n.
 Rangek = maxk - mink.
 While this does not represent an experimental priority, limiting the range of k will discourage redundant pairwise effect representation.
 So, this can be used in tandem with MIN_NEIGHBOR_CASES to maximize mink for relevant n numbers.
 Hint: be very strict with NEIGHBOR_TOLERANCE for high n numbers.

 Criteria do not need to be met for a layout to be exported.
-The best layout across random seeds (described in "Define Search Effort") will be exported regardless.
+The best layout across random seeds (seeds are described in "Define Search Effort") will be exported regardless.
 If the best layout meets all criteria, the following will be printed: "Exporting BEST VALID layout (all constraints met)" Otherwise, the following will be printed: "Exporting BEST OVERALL layout (constraints not fully met)"

-Below, I have given very easy criteria for a 9-diameter "core" with 4 species.
+Below, I have given criteria that are easy for the optimizer program but would be nearly impossible for me to satisfy if I tried to design a 9-diameter + edge layout by hand.
+Furthermore, these criteria already represent a significant improvement over a randomly generated layout, and keep in mind, much more difficult criteria can be achieved if "Search effort" is increased beyond the initial settings.

 ```
-MIN_NEIGHBOR_CASES = {0: 1, #for n = 0, mink >= _
+MIN_NEIGHBOR_CASES = {0: 2, #for n = 0, mink >= _
-                      1: 1, #for n = 1, mink >= _
+                      1: 3, #for n = 1, mink >= _
-                      2: 1,
+                      2: 3,
-                      3: 0,
+                      3: 1,
                       4: 0,
                       5: 0,
                       6: 0}